an-owl/hootux/README.md

      - unify functions too, there are a lot in there that do very similar things and should be condensed
  - AHCI driver
    - requires proper scheduling
-     - requires somewhat accurate timer
+     - --requires somewhat accurate timer--
-       - use apic timer
+       - --use apic timer--
-         - figure out how fast apic timer is
+         - --figure out how fast apic timer is--
    - pci-e interface
      - preferably backward compatible
  - Switch to Buddy allocator